 Address: Avenida 3, Centro, 77930 Bacalar (Right in the town centre near the waterfront)

 In Bacalar, you will find an abundance of street art.
 You could walk through the village all day and still discover new graffiti – there are just so many.
 Be sure to spend a little time admiring these if you come here, as we were very impressed.
-The street art with the woman (see photo) can be found on Calle 18 (near Avenida 3).
+The street art with the woman (see photo) on Calle 18 has unfortunately been painted over.

 Enjoy the sunrise